BretDickey-SCC/POC/README.md

 # POC
-Proof of Concept Repo for learning
+Proof of Concept Repo for learning - test